luethe007/Data_Structures/README.md

 # Data Structures
 This repository covers a variety of topics related to data structures.

 ## LRU Cache
 Design a Least Recently Used (LRU) Cache.
 An LRU cache is a type of cache in which we remove the least recently used entry when the cache memory reaches its limit.

 ## File Recursion
 Code that finds all files under a directory (and all directories beneath it) that end with ".c".

 ## Huffman Coding
 Huffman coding is a lossless data compression algorithm.
+The algorithm assigns prefix codes to characters of a string.
+These prefix codes are concatenated to a bit string, representing the encoded data.
+This bit string requires less storage capacity without losing any information.

 ## Active Directory
 In Windows Active Directory, a group can consist of user(s) and group(s) themselves.
 We can construct this hierarchy as such.
 Where User is represented by str representing their ids.